perspexcloud/site/_posts/2023-10-02-calendars.markdown

 ![Our Calendar Service]({{ site.baseurl }}/img/ChichesterHarbour.jpeg "Dusk at Cobnor Point, West Sussex, England")

-Perspex Cloud are excited to announce our School Calendar Service.
-Please see our [dedicated page](https://perspex.cloud/calendars "About our School Calendar Service") on this.
+Perspex Cloud are excited to announce their School Calendar Service.
+Please see the [dedicated page](https://perspex.cloud/calendars "About our School Calendar Service") on this.